-On 24th September 2021 the Directorate-General for Health (DGS) and the National Institute of Health Doutor Ricardo Jorge (INSA) release report No.26 on monitoring the red lines for COVID-19.
+On 26th November 2021 the Directorate-General for Health (DGS) and the National Institute of Health Doutor Ricardo Jorge (INSA) release report No.35 on monitoring the red lines for COVID-19.
 The report includes the various indicators described in the Red Lines document, namely the 14-day incidence and the transmissibility index (Rt), national and by health region.
 From this report, the following points are highlighted:

-- The number of COVID-19 cases admitted to Intensive Care Units (ICU) on the continent showed a decreasing trend, corresponding to 29% (in the previous week it was 40%) of the defined critical value of 255 occupied beds.
+- The number of COVID-19 cases admitted to Intensive Care Units (ICU) in mainland Portugal showed an increasing trend, corresponding to 40% (28% in the previous week) of the defined critical value of 255 occupied beds.

-- Nationally, the proportion of positive tests for SARS-CoV-2 was 1.6% (in the previous week was 1.9%), which is below the defined threshold of 4.0%.
+- The proportion of positive tests for SARS-CoV-2 was 4.7% (4.3% in the previous week) which is above the defined threshold of 4.0%.

-- There was a decrease in the number of tests for detection of SARS-CoV-2 performed in the last seven days.
+- There was an increase in the number of tests performed to detect SARS-CoV-2 in the last seven days.

 Full Report in Portuguese here